‘Part of the family’: Chilean wildfire victims hold out hope for lost pets

 Going to a pet clinic was not an option, Herrera explained as she crouched down to pat Nitro’s head.
 If she leaves the area, looters might rummage through her few remaining belongings: “They’d rob the little we have left.”

-Kelly Donithan, the director of global disaster response for the Humane International Society, an animal welfare nonprofit, was among those who arrived to help Nitro and other animals in the neighbourhood.
+Kelly Donithan, the director of global disaster response for the Humane Society International, an animal welfare nonprofit, was among those who arrived to help Nitro and other animals in the neighbourhood.

 She acknowledged the high death toll from the wildfire — but she added that helping injured pets is a way of caring for human survivors, too.